 Continuing Student Registration

 Continuing (or priority) student registration is the period in which all currently enrolled, degree-seeking students may register.
 Each semester, currently enrolled students are sent an e-mail containing the registration schedule.
-This schedule is also available on the Office of the University Registrar web site under "Registration Information."
+This schedule is also available on the Office of the University Registrar web site under "Course Registration."
 In general, eligibility for priority registration is based upon the number of earned credit hours; however, active duty US servicemembers and veterans are eligible to register on the first day of priority registration, regardless of the number of earned credits.

 An installment tuition payment plan is available for students who register for the fall or spring semesters during these periods.
 See the Tuition and Fees section of the Bulletin for payment information.